MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

     terraform apply QuickstartTerraformTest.tfplan
     ```

-1. Terraform shows you what will happen if you apply the execution plan and requires you to confirm running it.
-Confirm the command by entering `yes` and pressing the **Enter** key.

-1. Once you confirm the execution of the plan, test that the resource group was successfully created using [Get-AzResourceGroup](https://docs.microsoft.com/powershell/module/az.resources/Get-AzResourceGroup).
+1. Once the execution plan is applied, you can test that the resource group was successfully created using [Get-AzResourceGroup](https://docs.microsoft.com/powershell/module/az.resources/Get-AzResourceGroup).

     ```powershell
     Get-AzResourceGroup -Name QuickstartTerraformTest-rg